CAS Cloud & Mobile Computing

 Applications will be reviewed by the Admission Committee.
 The final decision is communicated by the School for Continuing Education.

-When appropriate, please apply online through the School for Continuing Education website.
-After submitting the application and uploading supporting documentation, you will be asked to pay the non-refundable application fee.
+Please apply online through the School for Continuing Education website.
+After submitting the application and uploading supporting documentation, you will be asked to pay the non-refundable application fee of CHF 50 or CHF 150 depending on where you obtained your degree.

 Deadline: 31 May 2025